 HOW THE PDL MOVEMENT DEFINES A NARPOSTLE

-It appears the PDL church growth movement shaved off the NAR church growth movement ‘strategic level spiritual warfare’ (SLSW) approach down to “psychological strategizing”.
-However, one SLSW technique that NAR NARpostles and PDL NARpostles share is the power to cast vision.
+It appears the Purpose Driven Life movement (for their case for church growth) shaved off the NAR church growth movement ‘strategic level spiritual warfare’ (SLSW) approach down to “psychological strategizing”.
+However, one SLSW technique that NARpostles and PDL NARpostles share is the power to cast vision.

 Therefore, it appears the PDL Movement assumes that NARpostles exist today.
 Mr Scott writes,